reeseovine/webtoys/readme.md

 Below is a list of things to do.
 Feel free to contribute if any of them appeal to you and don't be afraid to ask for help!
 Make sure to read through [`contributing.md`](contributing.md) first before getting in too deep.

+\* = not in DevToys but would be good to add later

 ### features

 - [ ] tools